What’s covered in the grouphead maintenance service?

 2. Replacement of shower screen

-Water disperse from the shower screen to the coffee.
+Water disperses from the shower screen to the coffee.
 If grouphead flushing wasn’t done diligently, rancid oil from the remnants may pass on to the next cup and cause an uneven distribution of water.

 3. Cleaning grouphead sprayer.
 (If available)

+Only applicable for the BZ grouphead.
 The part where water gets distributed evenly to the coffee bed.

 4. Replacement of steam wand seals